Upgrades

 - if 'Latest checkpoint location' values match

-- Upgrade the PostgreSQL on the Primary (using pg_upgrade --link)
+- Upgrade the PostgreSQL on the primary (using pg_upgrade --link)

 - Perform rollback, if the upgrade failed